Taksvärkki campaign 2022–2023

 Taksvärkki Day is an opportunity to make a change!

-The challenges are global and common.
+The challenges are global and shared.
 Together we can solve them.
-By participating in the Taksvärkki campaign and fundraising you are contributing to building a fairer world and make a difference.
+By participating in the Taksvärkki Workday, you help solve them.

 Taksvärkki works from youth to youth